BenchFlux/benchflux-datasets/SpatialEddy/README.md

  ## Data Aquisition
  ---
  *SpatialEddy BenchFlux dataset is stored in a public GCP folder.
-No permissions are needed to grab the data, but make sure the Gcloud CLI correctly is installed https://cloud.google.com/sdk/docs/install*
+No permissions are needed to access the data, but make sure the Gcloud CLI correctly is installed https://cloud.google.com/sdk/docs/install*

- Make sure you authenticate first (follow the browser instructions after entering the command line below.)
+ Make sure you authenticate first (follow the browser prompt after entering the command line below.)

 `gcloud auth login`